automatisch/automatisch/packages/docs/pages/contributing/repository-structure.md

 # Repository Structure

-We use `lerna` with `yarn workspaces` to manage the mono repository.
-We have the following packages:
+We manage a monorepo structure with the following packages:

 ```
 .